- About

 - McKnight Artist Fellowships and Residencies Community Values

-The American Composers Forum is pleased to announce the 2023 McKnight Visiting Composers Residency Program.
+The American Composers Forum is pleased to announce the 2025 McKnight Visiting Composers Residency Program.
 This program is made possible by the generous support of The McKnight Foundation.

 Awards

-- Up to two residencies of $10,000 will be awarded.
-All funds are distributed directly to the selected music creator across four installments.
+- Two residencies of $10,000 will be awarded.
 Awards are subject to state and federal income tax guidelines.

-- Consultation, time, and resources from the ACF.
+- Consultation, time, and resources from ACF.

-Download the McKnight Visiting Composer Residency Program Guidelines HERE.
+2025 McKnight Visiting Composer Residency Program

-ONLINE APPLICATION DEADLINE: Tuesday, March 14, 2023 (11:59 PM Central)
+ONLINE APPLICATION DEADLINE: Tuesday, October 29th, 2024 (11:59 PM Central)

 Program Description